-Cardiovascular diseases (CVD) are the main causes of death in the population.
+Heart failure (HF) and cardiovascular diseases (CVD) are the main causes of death in the population.
 According to data from the World Health Organization for 2020, of the 20.8 million deaths from these diseases, 9.2 million are due to atherosclerotic coronary disease (ACD) [1].
 ACD is the most common cause of mortality in developed countries [1,2].
 Comparing Brazilian patients with stable ACD aged 40 to 75 years per 1,000 inhabitants with those from European countries, Brazil (58.4%) is surpassed only by England (59.0%) and Spain (81.5%) [1].
-This disease is the main cause of death in some countries in
+In Brazil, it is responsible for a large number of deaths and health expenses [1].